White-atbrashla/DAS/README.md

 ### Data Schemas

 Data schemas are designed to be flexible to accommodate the needs of various agents.
 Each agent can define its own schema based on the tasks it needs to perform.

 ### Generic Functions

+- **Task Allocation**: Assigns tasks to agents based on their specialization and current load.
+- **Agent Management**: Oversees the lifecycle of each agent from creation to retirement.
+- **Feedback Loops**: Integrates performance feedback into the system for continuous improvement.

+## Contact Us

+To learn more about how Dynamic Agent Swarms can transform your business operations, or to schedule a demo, please contact us:

+Email: AlfredoAyala@brashla.com

+### Generic Functions